 The best way to prevent privilege-escalation attacks from within a container is to configure your container’s applications to run as unprivileged users.
 For containers whose processes must run as the root user within the container, you can re-map this user to a less-privileged user on the Docker host.

 Please view the Docker’s in-depth Documentation on this pattern for more information.

 Using the inside-out pattern, the container steps down from root to run as a non-privileged user.
-You may pass the User ID (UID) and Group ID (GID) for the container to run as.
+You can pass the User ID (UID) and Group ID (GID) for the container to run as.

 Overview of the bootstrap process:

-- Immediately check if need to step down (PING_CONTAINER_PRIVILEGED=false)
+- Immediately check for a need to step down (PING_CONTAINER_PRIVILEGED=false).

 This pattern has the benefit of removing permissions from anything but the specified user.

 Use the following environment variables to set the user and group and prevent from running as root:

 - Recommended to be combined with namespace-Isolated containers.

 - Implementation is vendor-specific and might require more introspection on the part of the deployer.